GabrieleParimbelli/COLIBRI/doc/source/quickstart/test_mass_function.rst

 Halo mass function
 ======================================

-In this section we show how to compute the halo mass functions using the class :func:`~src.cosmology.cosmo` We also provide alternatives to the test code.
+In this section we show how to compute the halo mass functions using the class :func:`colibri.cosmology.cosmo` We also provide alternatives to the test code.
 The text below refers to the file named ``test_mass_function.py`` provided in the ``tests`` directory in the GitHub repository.